GrifTheDev/passy/README.md

 Why does your antivirus detect Passy as a virus?
 Because the compiled version is simply extracting binary code, from which it was compiled.
 This falsely triggers your antivirus, into thinking that Passy is a virus.

 Still think Passy is a virus?
 Check the source code above for yourself!

+<b>STILL</b> think Passy is a virus?
+Follow the instructions from the `Running from source (Linux, MacOS)` section, to run only the source code above.